MrJi421/Age_Calculator_JS/README.md

 ## Installation

-You can simply download or clone the repository to get the code and run it locally on your machine.
-Since it's a frontend-only application, you don't need any special setup or dependencies.
+You can download or clone the repository to get the code and run it locally on your machine.
+Since it's a frontend-only application, no special setup or dependencies are required.

 ## Credits